mudassir0909/grunt-lightweight-template-precompiler/README.md

 **P.S.:** If you have many templates & are not smaller then better go for JADE or Handlebars or Mustache

-By the way I need this while I was working on [stackoverflow-card](https://github.com/mudassir0909/stackoverflow-card) (I had only one template to compile).
+By the way I needed this while I was working on [stackoverflow-card](https://github.com/mudassir0909/stackoverflow-card) (I had only one template to compile).

 ## Getting Started
 This plugin requires Grunt `~0.4.5`